INDICATIONS

 Proven to bring a deep and durable response

-As ORR did not reach statistical significance, ≥ VGPR, MRD-, and CR were analyzed for descriptive purposes only.
+VGPR, MRD negativity, and CR were analyzed for descriptive purposes only, as ORR did not reach statistical significance.
 According to the FDA, MRD should be assessed only in patients who are in CR.
-In IKEMA, MRD was assessed in patients who achieved ≥ VGPR, therefore this analysis requires cautious interpretation.3
+In IKEMA, MRD was assessed in patients who achieved ≥ VGPR; therefore this analysis requires cautious interpretation.4,8

 1 prior line of therapy